Compact Data Structures for Network Telemetry: Introduction

 \subsection{Traditional Traffic Measurement}

-\alan{Just say traditional network telemetry in the title?}\shir{I think the section talks more about the measurement itself so perhaps we should leave the title as is} Unfortunately, traditional high-speed network devices offer only limited visibility into the traffic, due to the overheads of collecting and exporting the measurement data for subsequent analysis.
+Unfortunately, traditional high-speed network devices offer only limited visibility into the traffic, due to the overheads of collecting and exporting the measurement data for subsequent analysis.
 For example, each link may report statistics like utilization and packet loss, using the Simple Network Management Protocol (SNMP), but only on the timescale of minutes.
 In addition, devices may report more detailed packet-level information (using technologies like Netflow~\cite{netflow}, sFlow~\cite{sflow}, and IPFIX~\cite{ipfix-old,ipfix}), but only for a small fraction, such as 1 in 5000, of the packets~\cite{sung2016robotron}.

 These measurements provide a high-level summary of network conditions, but they do not offer the timely, fine-grained information needed to drive real-time management decisions.
 For example, SNMP data can show that a link suffers from persistent congestion, but not that a microburst disrupted performance for a few tens of milliseconds.
 Similarly, Netflow data can identify the applications contributing the most traffic, but not performance statistics (like round-trip times or the prevalence of packet reordering) that look across multiple packets in the same flow.
 In addition, sending measurement data to a collector for analysis introduces delay in reacting to changes in the network.
 Fast reactions are important for alleviating congestion for real-time applications (such as video conferencing or self-driving cars) or blocking cyberattacks that are overwhelming victims.